 - Threats – Office 365 is a target for many cybercriminal organizations.
 There are countless stories of phishing campaigns designed to spoof an Office 365 logon intent on stealing credentials.
 Data deletion and manipulation are a possibility.
 It’s also been demonstrated that even Office 365 can be held for ransom.

 - Legal – There are a number of possible requirements your HR and legal teams want met with any and data stored within Office 365.
 Retention, archive, and eDiscovery requirements can all have implications on the availability, accessibility, and accuracy of Office 365 data.

 As previously mentioned, Microsoft does have some capabilities to assist, but the number one way of ensuring you have viable copies of your data – regardless of whether it’s in the cloud or on-prem – is to have your own backups of it.

 Organizations serious about protecting their Office 365 data need to be looking at an ability to proactively backup this critical data with an ability to recover it back into Office 365, to an on-prem environment, or simply to files.

 The data in Office 365 is yours and yours alone to protect.
 The same risks that can occur if it were on-prem still apply to the data when it’s in Office 365.
 Having a plan to protect this operationally critical data set needs to be as much a priority as any other on-prem.

-To find out more about why and how to backup Office 365, read the third chapter in the eBook, Optimizing Cloud-Based Backup and Disaster Recovery[.
+To find out more about why and how to backup Office 365, read our eBook.